 Consent as a Defense to a Sexual Assault Charge

 Consent is often a key issue in a sexual battery case.
 Simply proving that the sexual act took place is not sufficient; the prosecution must also establish beyond a reasonable doubt that the act took place without the alleged victim's consent.

 The evidence regarding consent is often one person's word against the other's.
 In that situation, the defense has a strong argument that the prosecution's burden has not been met.
 The prosecutor will attempt to support the case with physical evidence and the testimony of experts, but an experienced criminal defense lawyer will have strategies for disputing that type of evidence, as well.

 Disputing Physical Evidence and Medical Conclusions

-Some of the most common physical evidence in sexual assault cases involves DNA evidence connecting the defendant to the crime and medical evidence supporting the claim that the alleged victim was assaulted.
+Some of the most common physical evidence in a sexual assault case involves DNA evidence connecting the defendant to the crime and medical evidence supporting the claim that the alleged victim was assaulted.
 This evidence can be challenged in many ways, including:

 When evidence in a criminal case is suppressed, the prosecution is prevented from presenting that evidence to the jury.
 While there are many reasons evidence may be suppressed in a criminal case, one of the most common is that the evidence was illegally obtained.
 For example:

 Sexual assault cases can be difficult to prove—a charge does not necessarily mean a conviction.
-However, the most effective defenses to sexual assault charges are technical legal and scientific arguments.
-If you’ve been charged with sexual battery in Florida, give yourself the advantage of an experienced criminal defense attorney at your side every step of the way.
-It’s easy to get started.
+However, the most effective defenses to a sexual assault charge are technically legal and scientific arguments.
+If you've been charged with sexual battery in Florida, give yourself the advantage of an experienced criminal defense attorney at your side every step of the way.
+It's easy to get started.
 Just call 727-531-2926 today to schedule a consultation.